Osmium: Precautions

-The primary hazard presented by metallic osmium is the potential formation of osmium tetroxide (OsO_{4}), which is volatile and very poisonous.
-This reaction is thermodynamically favorable at room temperature, but the rate depends on the temperature and surface area of the metal.
-As a result, bulk material is not considered hazardous while powders react quickly enough that samples can sometimes smell like OsO_{4} if they are handled in air.
+Osmium metal is generally harmless, as it is unaffected by oxygen below 400°C. Its primary hazard is the potential formation of highly toxic and volatile osmium tetroxide (OsO4).
+At room temperature this reaction is thermodynamically favorable for finely divided powder, which slowly reacts with air such that samples can sometimes smell like OsO4.

 Price

-Between 1990 and 2010, the nominal price of osmium metal was almost constant, while inflation reduced the real value from ~US950 $/ozt to ~US600 $/ozt Because osmium has few commercial applications, it is not heavily traded and prices are seldom reported.
+Between 1990 and 2010, the nominal price of osmium metal was almost constant, while inflation reduced the real value from ~US950 $/ozt to ~US600 $/ozt.
+Because osmium has few commercial applications, it is not heavily traded and prices are seldom reported.